Method for environmental noise estimation via injection tests for ground-based gravitational wave detectors: Evaluation of the response function and noise projection

 where $\Delta f'_\mathrm{inj} \sim 5$~Hz is the interval of injection frequency and $\overline{P_\mathrm{bkg}}(f')$ is the average of $P_\mathrm{bkg}(f'')$ for $f'-\Delta f'_\mathrm{inj}/2 \leq f'' < f'+\Delta f'_\mathrm{inj}/2$.
 The error of $S_\mathrm{PEM}(f)$ is a slightly complicated because $\delta R(f,f')$ also contains $n^2_\mathrm{bkg}$.
 However, since $P_\mathrm{inj}$ is much larger than $P_\mathrm{bkg}$ at the injected frequency, $P_\mathrm{bkg}$ and $\delta P_\mathrm{bkg}$ are negligible in the \Eref{eq:dR^2} :

 Under this approximation, the error of the PEM projection can be written as

 This error will be used in the discussion in the next section.

 \Fref{fig:PEMprojection_bkg} shows the results of PEM projections and these upper limits of acoustic noise in the PR booth and in the PSL room.
-At one hand, the projected acoustic noise in the PR booth is larger than the upper limit at most frequencies and is dominant around 200-400~Hz.
 On one hand, the projected acoustic noise in the PR booth was larger than the upper limit at most frequencies and was dominant around 200-400~Hz.
-On the other hand, the projected acoustic noise in the PR booth contributed only around 350~Hz, and was smaller than the upper limit at most frequencies.
-There are two reasons why the upper limit for the PSL room was large: first is that the speaker used for the injection was located outside of the hard door to avoid defiling the cleanness, implying the injected sound in the PSL room was not so loud; second, the upper limit derived in \Eref{eq:UL_PSD} was too conservative for this case, the frequency conversion was not very effective, and the summation increased the 200~points of $R_\mathrm{UL}(f,f')$.
-It will be reduced if the upper limit can be defined more appropriately.
+On the other hand, the projected acoustic noise in the PSL room contributed only around 350~Hz, and was smaller than the upper limit at most frequencies.

+In case of the coupling function model, the situation is quite simple because we can calculate the PEM projection at the frequency for $\Delta S(f)>\Delta S_{\rm th}(f)$ and the upper limit for $\Delta S(f)<\Delta S_{\rm th}(f)$.
+However, in case of the coupling function model, the possibility that there are hidden excess below $\Delta S_{\rm th}(f)$ not only for the injected frequency ($f'$) but also for all frequencies ($f$) is considered.
+Finally, the upper limit is stacked up and became about $\times\sqrt{200}$ (the threshold $\Delta S_{\rm th}(f)$ is common for all $f'$) due to the integral of $f'$, where 200 is the number of injected frequencies.
+The results of PEM projection (red graph in \Fref{fig:PEMprojection_bkg}) is meaningful only they are above the upper limit (green).
+Therefore, we need for this analysis (the response function model) to inject the noise with larger power compared to the coupling function model case.

+We performed the acoustic injection with the same DAC count for both PSL room and PR booth.
+For the PSL room, constructed with hard door and wall, the speaker was located outside of the door to avoid defiling the cleanness.
+But for the PR booth, we could locate the speaker inside of the clean booth.
+Actually, $P_\mathrm{inj}/P_\mathrm{bkg}$ was about$10^{4-5}$ for the PR booth but $P_\mathrm{inj}/P_\mathrm{bkg}$ was about $10^3$ for the PSL room.
+This is a good precept for us toward the further measurements.